 These folding bikes start around $600 and can cost up to $4,000.
 These bikes are ideal for serious cyclists who want a folding bike that's as pleasant to ride as a full-sized bike.

-Evaluate how quickly and easily a bike folds before you buy it.
+Evaluate how quickly and easily a bike folds.
 You don't want to spend so long wrestling with your bike that you miss your bus!

 Check whether the messy parts of your bike are hidden away.
 Chain guards and hub gears can help keep the oily parts tucked away so you don't get your clothes dirty as you're folding or carrying your bike.

 Find out if you can easily obtain replacement parts for your chosen bike.
-It may need to be repaired in future, but if you can't access the right spare parts, you may find yourself buying a completely new bike down the road.
+It may need to be repaired in the future, but if you can't access the right spare parts, you may find yourself getting another completely new bike down the road.